A-KGeorge/grpc-realtime-chat/README.md

 # React-gRPC Chat Application

 A real-time chat application built with React frontend, Node.js gRPC backend, and Redis for pub/sub messaging.
-The application demonstrates modern web technologies including gRPC-Web for browser-server communication and streaming for real-time features.
+The application demonstrates modern web technologies including gRPC-Web for browser-server communication and streaming for real-time features. **Unlike traditional chat applications that rely on WebSockets, this project uses gRPC streaming for efficient, type-safe real-time communication.**

 ## 🚀 Tech Stack